chenle02/2025-10-28_Emerging_Synergies_Banff_Le/README.md

 - Images gallery (GitHub Pages): https://chenle02.github.io/2025-10-28_Emerging_Synergies_Banff_Le/exp13/images_display.html
 - Videos + images (GitHub Pages): https://chenle02.github.io/2025-10-28_Emerging_Synergies_Banff_Le/exp13/videos_and_images_display.html
   - If Pages isn’t enabled yet: Settings → Pages → Deploy from branch → `master` (root).

+## Folders
+- `exp13`: Experiment assets used in the talk and demos.
+  - Static galleries: `images_display.html`, `videos_and_images_display.html`
+  - Media: PNG plots and MP4 videos
+  - Configs: `exp13/configs/` contains experiment configuration files
+- `tetromino`: PNG assets for tetromino pieces (sticky vs non-sticky variants) used in slides and simulations.
+See `tetromino/README.md` for naming and usage.
+- `figs`: Most figures used in the Beamer slides (may be a symlink in other clones).
+Update paths if the link breaks.

 ## Abstract